Welcome to 6EB 2022/23

 At the weekend, I enjoy going to watch live sporting events such as football, tennis and cricket.
 I also enjoy travelling, art and cooking.
 During the school holidays, I like to experiment in the kitchen, trying out new recipes for my family and friends to enjoy.
 I have recently started to plan my wedding and I am really excited for what the future holds.

-Homework will be set on a Friday on SATs Companion and on the Homework tab on the BGFL platform.
-It will be collected in and checked the following Friday.
+Homework will be set on a Friday on SATs Companion.
+It will be checked the following Friday.
 New spellings will be set on a Monday and spelling tests will take place each Monday.

-Our current PE days are Monday and Tuesday, and the children can come into school in PE kit for the day, we will notify you if this changes as we do have external providers associated with school to enhance our provision; and they are only available on certain days.
+Our current PE day is Tuesday, and the children can come into school in PE kit for the day.
+We will notify you if this changes as we do have external providers associated with school to enhance our provision; they are only available on certain days.
 Please remember no earrings should be worn for health and safety reasons and a white round neck t-shirt with the school badge and plain blue or black shorts/ tracksuit bottoms should be worn.

 Take care everybody,